Hydraulic jumps in rectangular channels: Conjugate depths relationships

-Definition of conjugate depths

 Conjugate depths are the depths (y1) upstream and the depth (y2) downstream of the hydraulic jump whose momentum functions are equal for a given unit discharge, q.
 The depth upstream of a hydraulic jump is always supercritical, and the depth downstream of a hydraulic jump is always subcritical.
 It is important to note that the conjugate depth is different than the alternate depths for flow which are used in energy conservation calculations.